AaltoSciComp/scicomp-docs/triton/tut/array.rst

    inadvertently cause a lot of filesystem load as there will be hundreds of thousands of file calls.

-   If you're unsure how your job will behave, ask admins for help.
+   If you're unsure how your job will behave, ask us :doc:`Research Software Engineers </rse/index>` for help for help.